-- Following ANY major vehicle impact damage in the vicinity of an impact sensor or the ORC It is critical that the mounting surfaces and mounting brackets for the Occupant Restraint Controller (ORC), front impact sensors and side impact sensors located within the proximity of the impact damage be closely inspected and restored to their original conditions.
-Because the ORC and each impact sensor are used by the SRS to monitor or confirm the direction and severity of a vehicle impact, improper orientation or insecure fastening of these components may cause airbags not to deploy when required, or to deploy when not required. - If an active head restraint is deployed Deployed Active Head Restraint (AHR) units that are undamaged are designed with the intention of reuse.
-However, the deployed AHR units must be properly reset following deployment.
-(Refer to Service Manual Section 10 Restraints/RESTRAINT, Active Head Standard Procedure) - If the driver airbag is deployed If the driver airbag has been deployed, the Steering Column Control Module (SCCM) with integral clockspring and the steering column assembly must also be replaced. - If the knee blocker airbag is deployed On vehicles so equipped, if the knee blocker airbag (also known as the Knee AirBag/KAB or Inflatable Knee Blocker/IKB) has been deployed, the entire instrument panel assembly must also be replaced. - If the passenger airbag is deployed If the passenger airbag has been deployed, the instrument panel top cover must also be replaced. - If a seat airbag is deployed If a seat (pelvic and thorax) airbag has been deployed, the seat back frame, the seat back foam and the seat back trim cover on the same side of the vehicle as the deployed airbag must also be replaced. - If a seat belt tensioner is deployed The seat belt tensioners are deployed in conjunction with the front airbags, but can also be deployed with seat (pelvic and thorax) or side curtain airbags.
-The seat belt tensioners must be replaced if either front airbag has been deployed, and must be inspected if either seat or side curtain airbag has been deployed. - If a side curtain airbag is deployed If a side curtain airbag has been deployed, the headliner as well as the upper A, B and C-pillar trim on the same side of the vehicle as the deployed airbag must also be replaced.
-On vehicles with an optional sunroof, the sunroof drain tubes and hoses must be closely inspected following a side curtain airbag deployment.
+- Following ANY major vehicle impact damage in the vicinity of an impact sensor or the ORC It is critical that the mounting surfaces and mounting brackets for the Occupant Restraint Controller (ORC) and front impact sensors located within the proximity of the impact damage be closely inspected and restored to their original conditions.
+Because the ORC and each impact sensor are used by the SRS to monitor or confirm the direction and severity of a vehicle impact, improper orientation or insecure fastening of these components may cause airbags not to deploy when required, or to deploy when not required. - Following ANY airbag deployment event The child seat upper tether anchor and all interior trim panels must also be inspected. - If the driver airbag is deployed If the Driver AirBag (DAB) has been deployed, the DAB, the clockspring, the steering column assembly including the intermediate shaft and coupler, both front seat belt retractor and tensioner assemblies and all seat belt buckles in use must be replaced.
+The front impact sensors must also be inspected. - If the passenger airbag is deployed If the Passenger AirBag (PAB) has been deployed, the PAB, the PAB wire harness or connector and the instrument panel top pad must be replaced. - If a seat belt tensioner is deployed The seat belt retractor tensioners are deployed in conjunction with the front airbags.
+All seat belt tensioners must be replaced if any airbag in the vehicle has been deployed.